 Who Am I?
 Guessing Game

-Have students pick a person and write a short story about a notable Civil War event or place that might be important to them.
+- Have students pick a person and write a short story about the notable Civil War event or place that might be important to them.
 Describe how the person would react or behave in the event and their role within the event.